 Enter into a contract with Canongate on its standard author agreement terms, with an advance on royalties of £10,000 (ten thousand pounds) for exclusive World volume, audio, eBook and serial rights.

 If unrepresented already, be offered a contract to sign with The Good Literary Agency, on their standard terms.

 In entering, the winner accepts that they will be contractually obliged to deliver a full book to Canongate no later than December 2022.
 As part of the contract the winning author must be:

 Prepared to undertake publicity and promotional responsibilities.

-In addition to the winner(s), the shortlistees may have the opportunity to discuss their work with an agent from Jenny Brown Associates, who may choose to represent them but is not obliged to, and by entering the Nan Shepherd Prize all entrants agree to be contacted by Canongate and Jenny Brown Associates.
+In addition to the winner(s), the shortlistees may have the opportunity to discuss their work with an agent from The Good Literary Agency, who may choose to represent them but is not obliged to, and by entering the Nan Shepherd Prize all entrants agree to be contacted by Canongate and The Good Literary Agency.

 The prize will be delivered to the winner in two instalments: on signature and on delivery and acceptance of the completed manuscript.
 The prize is non-refundable, non-transferable and no cash or prize alternatives are available.

 There is no obligation on Canongate to publish any of the entrants in print or in eBook.
 Canongate reserves the right not to award the prize.

 The judges’ decision is final; no feedback will be provided on entries.